 The impulse to avoid pain is natural.
 Once you understand the factors that may be causing your pain, you can look for solutions.
 Losing weight, improving posture, training your body, investing in an ergonomic workstation, and strength training can all play a role in reducing back pain.
 Again, it depends on the underlying cause of your back pain.
 If you slouch forward at your desk, no amount of weight loss will make you feel better because you spend eight hours straining your back muscles.

 Can My Doctor Treat Back Pain?

-If you experience back pain along with numbness, fever, muscle weakness, or difficulty urinating, you should see the doctor as there could be an underlying infection requiring medical care.
+If you experience back pain along with numbness, fever, muscle weakness or difficulty urinating, you should see your doctor as there could be an underlying infection requiring medical care.

 For muscle stiffness, soreness, and mobility restrictions, a chiropractor may be a better choice.
 Chiropractors can adjust the back to restore the integrity and alignment of your spine, while recommending stretching and strengthening exercises to keep pain from coming back.

 Conventional medical treatment of back pain often consists of medication.
 Medication can relieve pain, but will never treat the root cause.
 When you stop taking the medication, your pain will come back.
 Chiropractors find and treat the root cause of back pain to help you regain your full range of motion and wellbeing.